epfl-ada/ada-2022-project-toestewbrr/README.md

     <img width="70%" src="Images/Love.png">
 </p>

-We saw that in most movies the two characters love each other (2 relations: Hally loves Sally and Sally loves Harry) even if there is still a high number of movies where the love is not-reciprocal (1 relation).
+We saw that in most movies the two characters love each other (2 relations: Harry loves Sally and Sally loves Harry) even if there is still a high number of movies where the love is not-reciprocal (1 relation).
 We will run this pipeline over all the plot summaries (and not only romantic commedies) to have a bigger overview of cinematic couples.

 Once we have extracted couples from all the movies, we will identify whether certain persona are frequently paired together.
 We will use our previous analysis about characters' personalities and demographics to explore the differences between lovers.